 Is SIM only cheaper than contract?

 Not all the savings you can make are as extravagant, and on big data it's frequently more cost effective to dive into a contract instead.
-But if you can afford to splash a few hundred pounds up front then the savings over the next couple of years could well be worth it - especially if you can bag a bargain on Black Friday 2017.
+But if you can afford to splash a few hundred pounds up front then the savings over the next couple of years could well be worth it.

 Is my phone unlocked - can I use a new SIM in it?